Written by John

 Make your way to the excellent Russian Vodka Room No.1, which has over 200 different types of vodka, to indulge in a tasting experience.

 For an early dinner, walk to nearby Teplo, which serves delectable Russian and international dishes in a cozy atmosphere.
 Here I recommend an appetizer of traditional potato pancakes with slices of salmon and cream sauce, followed by a filet mignon served with either cognac and mustard or cowberries in red wine.

-St Petersburg is one of the greatest cities in the world for ballet and opera and I highly recommend asking us to book a performance for you while you’re here.
-There are several exceptional theaters, and while the Mariinsky is perhaps the most famous, my favorite is the more centrally located, but no less spectacular, Mikhanlovsky Theatre.
-Both the setting and ballet perfectly embody the classic beauty of St Petersburg, making this a truly wonderful way to end your stay in the city.
+St. Petersburg is one of the greatest cities in the world for ballet and opera and I highly recommend asking us to book a performance for you while you’re here.
+There are several exceptional theaters, and while the Mariinsky is perhaps the most famous, my favorite is the more centrally located, but no less spectacular, Mikhailovsky Theatre.
+Both the setting and ballet perfectly embody the classic beauty of St. Petersburg, making this a truly wonderful way to end your stay in the city.

 Our top tips

 'Make sure you climb the colonnade of St Isaac's Cathedral, where you'll be rewarded with great views of the city' Chris Moore